jez/symbol/README.md

 - with=smlnj and with=mlton show error output if doesn't typecheck
   - also have errors in the debug.log

+- `[smlnj, mlton].each do`
   - still runs (even if you clean and delete foo folder)

-- `[smlnj, mlton].each do`
-  - `symbol make` populates `.symbol-work/debug.log` for each run

   - `symbol install prefix=.`
     - either
       - bin/TARGET